-On Spain’s northern Atlantic coast and in regions like Basque Country are typically the first to receive cold-weather fronts and storms.
-If you visit the north expect averages to be in the 50s/40s (Fahrenheit) and pack for rain.
-Those arriving in Madrid and traveling around central Spain can expect slightly higher averages (but still hovering in the 50s) and with much less rain due to the region’s location on the Meseta Central (central Iberian plateau).
+Spain's northern Atlantic coast and regions like Basque Country are typically the first to receive cold-weather fronts and storms.
+If you visit the north, expect averages to be in the 50s/40s (Fahrenheit) and pack for rain.
+Those arriving in Madrid and traveling around central Spain can expect slightly higher averages (but still hovering in the 50s) and much less precipitation due to the region's location on the Meseta Central (central Iberian plateau).

-If you’re going to Spain to beat miserable winter weather back home, then the Mediterranean coast and the southern region of Andalusia is where you want to go.
-There isn’t so much rain in February (averages between one and two inches) and temps often hit the low 60s.
-No surprise that you’ll find the absolute warmest weather throughout the year in the far south of Spain as the winter is much more mild in places like Extremadura and southern Andalusia, where highs are often in the mid-60s.
+If you're going to Spain to beat miserable winter weather back home, then the Mediterranean coast and the southern region of Andalusia is where you want to go.
+There isn't so much rain in February (averages between one and two inches), and temps often hit the low 60s.
+No surprise that you'll find the absolute warmest weather throughout the year in the far south of Spain, as the winter is much milder in places like Extremadura and southern Andalusia, where highs are often in the mid-60s (18°C).

 Crowds & Costs

 Like January, the tourists, holidaymakers, nomadic revelers, and backpackers have mostly left the country due to the often inclement weather.
 Also disappearing this month are the high prices on hotels and flights that define the summer tourist season.
-Spain is an economy driven by tourism with close to 100 million visitors descending on the country each year.
-Many come for sunny weather, and absent that prices drop as hotels in hotspots like Barcelona, Mallorca, Cordoba, Murcia, Madrid, Seville, San Sebastian, and others compete for the few travelers that are visiting during this time.
+Spain is an economy driven by tourism, with nearly 100 million visitors descending on the country yearly.
+Many come for sunny weather, and absent that, prices drop as hotels in hotspots like Barcelona, Mallorca, Cordoba, Murcia, Madrid, Seville, San Sebastián, and others compete for the few travelers that are visiting during this time.

 Where to Go

 If you're interested in finding a locale with the best weather, southern Andalusia is where you want to go.
 Not only can you enjoy some sun, but you could also make a side trip to Gibraltar and lay eyes on the famous rock.